HollowMan6/CS-E4160/B5/README.md

 Same as enp0s8, which is 192.168.0.2

 ### 4.2 What is the difference between routing and bridging in VPN?
 What are the benefits/disadvantages of the two?
 When would you use routing and when bridging?
-Routing and bridging are two methods used for forwarding network traffic in a VPN (Virtual Private Network).
+Routing and bridging are two methods used for forwarding network traffic in a VPN.

 Routing: